eweninja/eweninja.github.io/devlogs/index.md

 # Devlogs
 Hey, there are your devlogs.
 If you curious what are we doing now you can read it below! 😊

+### 27.06.2023
+- Update wasn't pushed out without some frictions.
+Version 21 is live now on the store with some changes like 10+ new languages and loading screen to take some work from main thread.
+Now, then all nessecary things are done we can focus on more fun aspects, like Services, new game modes and social stuff!

 ### 25.06.2023
 - You guys are going crazy!
 We're 4 days from release and about to beat 100 downloads!
 We're very proud!
-- Today new translations are going live.
+- Today new translations are going live (we hope so).
 We also translated Store Front to new languages so our players will be able to easier access Cake Defense!

 ### 24.06.2023
 - We started our devlog!
 Nice to see you all here!
 We're planning to push update.